jmoon30/IS-362-Assignment-8/README_IS362_Week8_AutoMPG.md

 Environment: Python 3.11+, packages: pandas, numpy, matplotlib.

 Steps:
-1. Place `auto-mpg.data`, `auto-mpg.names`, and the notebook in the same folder.
-2. Open the notebook and run all cells (or run the optional script described in the notebook).
+1. Open the notebook and run all cells.
-3. Outputs are saved to the same folder as PNG files and a cleaned CSV.
+2. Outputs are saved to the same folder as PNG files and a cleaned CSV.

 ## Notes
 - `horsepower` missing values marked as `?` are converted to NaN before numeric casting.